- WHAT WE DO

 Military.
 This is yet another area where a mistake can have fatal results.
 Practicing maneuvers and gaining familiarity with weapons are just a few of the ways simulations help prepare soldiers and other military personnel for the rigors of their job.

 Sales.
-Methods of simulation abound in the area of sales.
+Methods of benefits of simulation training abound in the area of sales.
 One of the most important areas of expertise required of salespeople is knowledge about their products.
 One type of simulation that is particularly helpful requires employees to virtually interact with the products to see the way they perform firsthand.
 Another focuses on the interpersonal skills necessary for dealing with potential clients.

 Education.
 While this is a broad field, almost every area of education can benefit from the implementation of simulations.
 From schools to universities to corporations, interacting with the content is always advantageous.